-The school offers specialist lessons in the arts and physical education, with instrumental music offered for interested students.
+The school offers specialist lessons in the arts and physical education.
 St Rita’s regularly takes part in the Innisfail Young Performers’ Competition.
 The school also has a proud tradition of participation in sporting events, including athletics, netball, softball, cricket, soccer, rugby league, horse sports and futsal.
 Our students have enjoyed success on many levels.

 The parent body is active and supportive through the Parents and Friends Association.
 Parents assist with the many events that occur in the classrooms and wider school community.
 They are essential to the success of many of our major events, such as the Mother’s Day Morning Tea, Melbourne Cup Luncheon and bi-annual fete.

 At St Rita’s Catholic Primary School we endeavour to educate children who:

 - are resilient, confident and independent lifelong learners

 - develop challenging minds integrating creative thinking and problem solving

 - have respect for themselves, others and our natural environment

 - raise voices for justice and peace following the example of Jesus and his Church

 - service generously, give graciously and accept gratefully

 - approach life enthusiastically, and open their minds to life’s opportunities